A Guide to Major Congressional and Presidential Awards

 Introduction

-Congress and the executive branch have established a number of awards and medals for achievement in the arts, education, military service, science, and other fields.
+Congress and the executive branch have established a number of awards and medals for achievement in the arts, education, science, and other fields.

 Some awards, such as the Congressional Award, recognize the accomplishments of young Americans.
-Awards such as the Congressional Gold Medal and Presidential Medal of Freedom often honor a lifetime of exceptional achievement.
-Other awards, such as the Medal of Honor, recognize individual heroism.
+Awards such as the Congressional Gold Medal, Presidential Citizens Medal, and Presidential Medal of Freedom often honor a lifetime of exceptional achievement.

-This report provides information on the Congressional Award, Congressional Gold Medal, Medal of Honor, Presidential Medal of Freedom, and Presidential Citizens Medal.
-It also includes a list of 20 additional national awards and medals.
+This report provides information on the Congressional Award, Congressional Gold Medal, Presidential Medal of Freedom, and Presidential Citizens Medal.
+It also includes a list of 30 additional national awards and medals.
+This report does not include information about military service decorations, though the "Related CRS Resources" section includes links to CRS products on military medals and awards.

 Congressional Award